The reason for this is simple. By using an indoor drone to collect visual data, inspectors don’t have to collect it themselves.

 It’s worth noting that injuries during rope access can occur due to circumstances outside of the inspector’s control, such as when inspectors are struck by falling tools or other objects, suffer burns from materials present within an asset, or are exposed to toxic vapors.

-By using a drone to collect visual data, an inspector’s exposure to the hazards of rope access and the secondary hazards mentioned above can be significantly reduced, or in some instances even eliminated, thus improving the overall safety for those involved in the inspection process.
+By using a drone to collect visual data, an inspector’s exposure to the hazards of rope access and the secondary hazards mentioned above can be significantly reduced, or in some instances even eliminated, thus improving the overall safety of those involved in the inspection process.

 While working inside a confined space like a boiler or pressure vessel, many inspectors will need to stand on scaffolding in order to be able to see certain parts of the asset.